brummer10/aloop/README.md

     <img src="https://github.com/brummer10/aloop/blob/main/alooper.png?raw=true" />
 </p>

 aloop is a audio file looper for JackAudioConnectionKit.
-It support all file formates supported by libsndfile.
+It support all file formats supported by libsndfile.
 Files could be load by drag n' drop them into the aloop GUI, or by select them with the included file browser.